craigstroman/transit_tracker/README.md

 ## Version History

+###### Version 1.1.0
+- Added sass-resources-loader to share variables and mixins in SCSS.
+- Fixed the responsive break points for the option colums.

 ###### Version 1.0.0
 - Setup server and started to setup the local API.
 - Added WMATA to the local API.